jvansteirteghem/jap/README.txt

 JAP
 ---
-JAP is a SOCKS5 proxy written in JAVASCRIPT.
+JAP is a SOCKS5 proxy written in JAVASCRIPT and PYTHON.
+JAP uses the WEBSOCKET protocol over HTTP (unencrypted) and HTTPS (encrypted: AES-256, 256 bit keys).

 INSTALLATION
 ------------